How to Work with Child Welfare Services in Wisconsin

 Information from parents who were at some point engaged with the State of Wisconsin Child Welfare System within their local communities.
 The topics listed will provide parents with basic details on specific areas that may arise as they engage with child welfare professionals. - Understanding the Language of Child Welfare: A Resource for Parents

-An overview of Wisconsin’s child welfare system, its purpose, processes, and key terms. - Planning Ahead: Working Together for Successful Interactions
+An overview of Wisconsin’s child welfare system, its purpose, processes, and key terms. - Reunification from Foster Care: A Guide for Parents

 This factsheet from the Child Welfare Information Gateway focuses on the steps that will help parents navigate the process of reunifying with their children after being in foster care.
 It introduces the team that will work with them throughout the process and discusses their rights as parents.
 It explains how they will work with their caseworker to make a plan for reunification and describes how partnering with their child’s resource parent can help bring them and their family together again.